101 Guide

 If you have a Microsoft 365 Family or Microsoft 365 Personal subscription, Outlook.com includes Microsoft Purview Message Encryption.

-To encrypt emails and attachments from Outlook within your desktop browser, follow these steps:
+To encrypt emails and attachments from Outlook in your desktop browser, follow these steps:

 1. Go to Outlook.com and click ‘New Message’.